darklang/docs/docs/reference/languagedetails.md

 We support `&&` and `||`, which short-circuit (only evaluate the second expression if needed).
-However, we used to support versions of `&&` and `||` that did not short-circuit; those are deprecated and existing usages outline a path towards using the new versions.
+However, we used to support versions of `&&` and `||` that did not short-circuit; those are deprecated (the editor will show documentation about how to move to the new versions).

 An `if` is not currently allowed without a corresponding `else` - we will relax this after we introduce statements.